tracehubpm/reports-check-action/README.md

 ### Issues to ignore

 You can configure this action to ignore some incoming issues.
-They can be feature requests or just questions.
 To do so, you can use `exclude` and pass to it an array of regular expressions.
 Consider this configuration: